The Old Vinyl Factory, Hayes

-Our masterplan for the site will transform The Old Vinyl Factory into a thriving new mixed-use neighbourhood for Hayes with beautiful streets, squares and public places, over 630 new homes including affordable housing, a restaurant complex, new cafes and shops along a new pedestrian walkway (which we’re calling The Groove) connecting Hayes town centre to the site as well as a new museum explaining the history and importance of HMV/EMI to the area.
-We have also already signed an agreement with Vue Cinema to open a 9-screen multiplex on site.
+Our masterplan for the site will transform The Old Vinyl Factory into a thriving new mixed-use neighbourhood for Hayes with beautiful streets, squares and public places, over 630 new homes including affordable housing, a restaurant complex, new cafes and shops along a new pedestrian walkway (which we’re calling The Groove) connecting Hayes town centre to the site.

-View of the Cabinet Building and landscaped gardens
+View of the scale model showing the Cabinet Building and landscaped gardens.

-View through to the Record Store flanked by the The Material Store and The Machine Store
+View of The Groove through to the Record Store flanked by the The Material Store and The Machine Store